Introduction goes here.

 To all and singular admirals and their lieutenants, customers, keepers of sea ports and other maritime places, sheriffs, mayors, bailiffs, ministers and others.

-Licence to John Cole of Bridgwater Bruggewater that he or his servants may load 300 quarters of beans and peas into ships in the port of Bridgwater and take them to Bordeaux Burdegal' or Bayonne Baion, for the sustenance of the king's people there, and to his own profit, provided that he find sufficient security in that port that he will take this cargo to those towns, or one of them, and not to the king's enemies elsewhere, and that he brings letters under the seal of the constable of Bordeaux proving that he has unloaded this cargo before the feast of the Nativity of St John the Baptist next.
+Licence to John Cole of Bruggewater Bridgwater that he or his servants may load 300 quarters of beans and peas into ships in the port of Bridgwater and take them to Burdegal' Bordeaux or Baion Bayonne , for the sustenance of the king's people there, and to make his own profit, provided that he find sufficient security in that port that he will take this cargo to those towns, or one of them, and not to the king's enemies elsewhere, and that he brings letters under the seal of the constable of Bordeaux proving that he has unloaded this cargo before the feast of the Nativity of St John the Baptist next.
 Order that, having provided this security, he or his servants be permitted to do this, having first paid the due subsidies and customs, any previous proclamations, ordinances or orders to the contrary notwithstanding.

 53